Voshana08/Voshana08/README.md

-As a dedicated software engineering student at Monash University, I'm deeply passionate about the ever-evolving field of information technology.
-Committed to continuous learning, I believe staying ahead in the IT sector requires constant skill development.
-I actively pursue knowledge through virtual platforms, ensuring a competitive edge.
-Collaborating in university development teams has honed my teamwork and communication skills.
-Notably, I've applied my skills in two full-scale development projects as part of my capstone projects.
-Post-graduation, I'm eager to contribute to the IT sector, leveraging my knowledge, passion, and skills to make a meaningful impact on society.
+As a dedicated software development graduate from Monash University, I am passionate about the ever- evolving IT field and committed to continuous learning.
+My experience in university projects and extracurricular activities has sharpened my teamwork and communication skills, allowing me to thrive in collaborative environments and bring innovative ideas to life.
+I have successfully utilized my skills in two full-scale capstone projects for clients, as well as in various personal projects.
+I wish to leverage my diverse skill set to make a meaningful impact in a dynamic team.